Welcome new students! The online orientation modules will be available in January 25, 2021.

 Grad Orientation is divided into asynchronous modules, which you can access anytime from anywhere with an internet connection.
 You may start and stop the modules at any point and continue where you stopped at any time.
 Each module includes videos, written content, and links to get more information on being a student at CWRU, academic integrity, finding support, and COVID-19 resources.

-In addition to the asynchronous orientation modules, there will be some optional live Zoom sessions that students can attend which will be held during the week prior to the first day of classes (Feb.
-1).
-More details will be coming soon.
+In addition to the asynchronous orientation modules, there will be some optional live Zoom sessions which will be held on January 29, 2021.

 Graduate Student Teaching Assistant Training

 Technology Resources for Accessing Orientation Materials

 - The Single Sign-On (SSO) service allows you to enter your CWRU network ID and passphrase to access multiple resources within the Case Western Reserve University.
 (Your assigned network ID is your initials and several numbers, for example: abc123)

 - Student Resources for Canvas